Openhab-Nodes/website/content/en/openhab.md

   <tr>
     <td>Rule Modules</td>
     <td>openHAB calls Rule Triggers, Conditions and Actions <b>Rule Modules</b>.
 Those can be added via the Addons system of openHAB.</td>
     <td>openHAB X also has the same notation of <b>Rule Modules</b>.
-Additional Rule Modules cannot be installed as this has been recognised as security issue.
+Additional Rule Modules cannot be installed as this has been recognised as security flaw.
 An additional rule module would need to run in-process with all other rules and would have the same permissions and access levels as the rule engine service itself.</td>
   </tr>
   <tr>
-    <td>IO Service Filter<br></td>
+    <td>State Filter<br></td>
     <td><b>N/A</b>.
-OpenHAB does not allow the Hue Emulation, HomeKit, Alexa or any other IO Service to only expose a chunk of all Things (or Items).</td>
+OpenHAB controls which Items are exposed to Hue Emulation, HomeKit and Alexa via Tags.
+Different users are not considered.
+Tags are shared across all mentioned services.</td>
     <td>OHX allow you to setup filters, based on a simple rule syntax.
-It also allows to restrict filters to specific login accounts ("users").
-That way the stereo in your office room can no longer be volumed up to max by your kids.</td>
+It also allows to restrict filters to specific {{< details title="login accounts">}}That way the stereo in your office room can no longer be volumed up to max by your kids.{{< /details >}} ("users").
+Each IO Service has its own <b>State Filters</b>.</td>
   </tr>
   <tr>
     <td>User<br>Management</td>
     <td><b>N/A</b>.
 There is no user concept in openHAB.</td>
     <td>There is a rich user management and authentication service included.
-IO Service filters allow you to setup in a fine grain way what a specific user can control and what admin scopes he has.
+State Filters allow you to setup in a fine grain way what a specific user can control and what admin scopes he has.
 The actions a user can issue on a service depends on his assigned access scopes.</td>
   </tr>
   <tr>
     <td>Thing</td>